-Recently Issued Accounting Standards Updates - In June 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 requires a financial asset (including "trade" receivables) measured at amortized cost basis to be presented at the net amount expected to be collected.
 Thus, the statement of activities will reflect the measurement of credit losses for newly recognized financial assets, as well as the expected increases or decreases of expected credit losses that have taken place during the period.
-The provisions of ASU 2016-13 are effective for the fiscal year ending June 30, 2024.
+The provisions of ASU 2016-13 will be effective for the fiscal year ending June 30, 2024.
+The Foundation is currently evaluating ASU 2016-13 and the potential related impact on the Foundation's financial statements.